Yuxin29/Yuxin29/README.md

 - 🤝 Collaborate across disciplines and communicate clearly with diverse teams and clients.
 - 📐 Working in complex projects with precision and attention to detail.

-🌍 I have a strong interest in maps, GIS technologies, and urban data.
+🌍 I have a strong interest in mapping, GIS and urban datas.
 My focus is on creating applications that make spatial information meaningful and interactive.

 As I grow as a software engineer, I’m eager to apply this mindset to real-world tech problems.
 I’m currently seeking a Summer Job in Software Engineering in 2026.
 Reach my email: yuxin.29.wu@gmail.c